Knowledge Transfer and Partnerships

 What’s Next for the Expedition’s Scientific Research?

 Earth and planetary scientists are wrapping up their analysis of sediment collected in the Mariana Trench’s Sirena Deep.
 Cameras deployed to the Sirena Deep may have captured our planet’s deepest known microbial community thriving solely on the byproducts of serpentinization, a chemical reaction between mantle rocks and water.
 The heat and gases produced by this reaction are an important energy source for microorganisms.
-This discovery could have theory-altering ramifications on origin-of-life hypotheses and the search for life on other planets.
+This discovery is contributing to origin-of-life hypotheses here on earth and to the search for the evidence of life on the ice-covered moons of Jupiter and Saturn.
 All in all, the rich data set collected as part of the DEEPSEA CHALLENGE expedition continues to provide a significant contribution to our understanding of the underexplored deep-ocean trenches—Earth’s final frontier.